andreasjaegerBY/ImageDownloader/README.rst

 ===========

 It has following limitations:
-	-Files are downloaded sequentially.

-	-Only files of relatively small size are guranteed to be downloaded in a certain time limit.
+	Files are downloaded sequentially (no threads are used) Only files of relatively small size are guaranteed to be downloaded in a certain time limit.

-	-Exceptions are not handled.
+	Following exceptions are not handled:
+        	-Invalid urls raise ValueError
+		-Url-list file needs to be valid and urls separated by new lines -Accessing and downloading the url needs to be further handled.
+		-Exceptions when creating and accessing files need to be handled.

-	-New files are stored under path/<name>_<number>.jpg
+	New files are stored under path/<url_file_name>_<url_list_number>.jpg
+		-This guarantees correct matching, without loss of information.

-	-This limitations can be further extended or added to this class if required.
+	This limitations can be further extended and new requirements added and implemented in this class.

 Note